 For web hosting, there are many options out there.
-If you’re a newbie and just starting out, a shared hosting would best suit you.
+If you’re a newbie and just starting out, shared hosting would best suit you.
 It is advisable to get a Linux based host that has CPanel so you could easily manage your domain and hosting account.
 For websites with major traffic, opt to go with a more robust setup that can easily support your needs and would take care of WordPress installation, site performance, and backups.

 The reason I choose them because of their reliable services, they have excellent customer service available 24 hours a day.
 Their uptime is 99.98%, and they had super-fast connectivity and made my web pages were loaded quickly.
-Secondly, their price is also compatible.
+Secondly, its price is also compatible.

 Step 2: Installing WordPress